-The State of Israel Bonds: Considered Level 2 assets and are reported at the face value of the bonds, which approximates fair value.
+The State of Israel Bonds: Reported at the face value of the bonds, which approximates fair value.

 The Organization's financial instruments, none of which are held for trading purposes, include cash, receivables, accounts payable, and notes payable.
-The Organization estimates that the fair value of all of these non-derivative financial instruments at June 30, 2017 and 2016 does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying consolidated statements of financial position.
+The Organization estimates that the fair value of all of these non-derivative financial instruments at June 30, 2018 and 2017 does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying consolidated statements of financial position.